foundational/misc/bashrc/README.md

 .bashrc
 ====

 My swiss knife, always handy.
-Also my dotfiles and my Instagram-ish GNOME desktop.
+Also my dotfiles for portability.
 You won't find no passwords or private keys here, bots.